Matt Johnson (TV presenter): Television

-Johnson joined ITV Wales in January 2009 presenting The Wales Show until December 2010.
+Johnson joined ITV Cymru Wales in January 2009 presenting The Wales Show until December 2010.

 In September 2010, Johnson joined the interactive "Hub" team on ITV's This Morning programme.
 On 3 June and 28 October 2011, he guest co-presented the main This Morning show on ITV.
 Johnson left This Morning in 2013 and presented his final show on 30 August.

-From 14 February to 16 August 2011 Johnson was co-presenter of Channel 5's OK!
+From 14 February to 16 August 2011, Johnson was co-presenter of Channel 5's OK!
 TV.
 In 2012, Johnson appeared as a celebrity contestant on the Christmas edition of Take Me Out.
 In August 2013, he was a contestant on an episode of Tipping Point: Lucky Stars He appeared as a contestant on a celebrity episode of The Chase in December 2014.

 Johnson occasionally presented The National Lottery Draws on BBC One.
 He also co-presented Hwb, a programme for Welsh learners, on Welsh-language channel S4C.
 In 2015, he became a reporter for the ITV series Surprise Surprise.
 In October 2016, Johnson took part in Celebrity Haunted Hotel Live, presented by Christine Bleakley.

 In 2013, Johnson was a contestant on the ITV series Your Face Sounds Familiar, performing as different singers each week.
 Johnson finished as one of the runners-up to winner Natalie Anderson.

+On 26 December 2022, he starred in an episode of Celebrity Dinner Date.

 Acting

-In 2007, Johnson appeared on an episode of Gavin & Stacey playing Jose, Stacey's brother Jason's boyfriend.
+In 2007, Johnson appeared on an episode of Gavin & Stacey playing José, Stacey's brother Jason's boyfriend.

-Awards
+Acknowledgements

-In 2015 Johnson was in the top 50 most in-demand charity ambassadors in the world.
+In 2015, Johnson was in the top 50 most in-demand charity ambassadors in the world.

 Personal life

-Johnson is an ambassador for the mental health charity Mind.
-In May 2017 he presented Matt Johnson: Iselder a Fi (Depression and Me) on S4C, a Welsh-language personal documentary about issues of mental health, especially among young men, including his own story of struggling with depression.
+Johnson is an advocate for mental health.
+In May 2017, he presented Matt Johnson: Iselder a Fi (Depression and Me) on S4C, a Welsh-language personal documentary about issues of mental health, especially among young men, including his own story of struggling with depression.

-He is an ambassador for the RSPCA animal charity and is creator of the Mental health Check-in.co method.

-He starred in an episode of celebrity dinner date on boxing day 2022.